anonymous2a/philosophy-of-feeling-and-harmony/README.md

 # The Inviolability of Feeling: On Compassion, Resilience, and Harmony
 # Die Unantastbarkeit des Fühlens: Über Mitgefühl, Resilienz und Harmonie

-A bilingual philosophical reflection on the power of emotion, systemic desensitization, and the reality of human connection.
+A bilingual philosophical reflection on the power of emotion, systemic desensitization, and the reality of connection.
-Eine zweisprachige philosophische Reflexion über die Kraft von Emotionen, systemische Abstumpfung und die Realität menschlicher Verbundenheit.
+Eine zweisprachige philosophische Reflexion über die Kraft von Emotionen, systemische Abstumpfung und die Realität von Verbundenheit.

 ---